FaseehZafar/FaseehZafar/README.md

 ## 🔧 What I'm Working On

 - Building a strong foundation in **C++** and programming fundamentals
-- Completing lab tasks and assignments as part of my degree
+- Doing practice work as part of my degree.
 - Exploring **GitHub** to understand version control and collaborative development

 ---

 ## 📁 Repositories You'll Find Here

-- 🔹 Programming Fundamentals lab tasks in C++
+-  Programming Fundamentals lab tasks in C++
-- 🔹 Practice problems and logic-building exercises
+-  Practice problems and logic-building exercises
-- 🔹 Early-stage projects aligned with my coursework
+-  Early-stage projects aligned with my coursework

 ---

 ## 🧠 Skills I'm Developing

 - Programming with **C++**
-- Basic Linux commands and terminal usage
+- Basics of Python and Data Science
 - Version control with **Git & GitHub**
 - Problem-solving and algorithmic thinking